simonhw/gardening-services/README.md

     ![Website Header](static/images/readme/header-dd.png)

     The header contains links to the main pages of the website, depending on the authentication status of the site user.
-    - The website title "Lakeview Campsite" is a link which when clicked will return the user to the `index.html` page.
+    - The website title "The Garden Path" is a link which when clicked will return the user to the `index.html` page.
     - "About" brings the user to the `about.html` page.
     - "Book Now" brings the user to the `bookings.html` page.
     - "Log In" and "Sign Up" will direct the user to the respective account pages of `login.html` and `signup.html`.